cenviity/100-exercises-to-learn-rust/book/src/03_ticket_v1/06_ownership.md

 3. You can't cause dangling pointers, double frees, and other memory-related bugs

 Languages like Python, JavaScript, and Java give you 2. and 3., but not 1.\
-Language like C or C++ give you 1., but neither 2. nor 3.
+Languages like C and C++ give you 1., but neither 2. nor 3.

 Depending on your background, 3. might sound a bit arcane: what is a "dangling pointer"?
 What is a "double free"?
 Why are they dangerous?\